keysome/keysome/site/content/_index.md

     - image: /img/cup.svg
       hX: "Step3"
       zX: "2 Days"
-      text: "Your ranked name list, w/ trademark, domain name, and social media username availability is delivered.
-You pick a winning name & winner gets paid."
+      text: "Your ranked name listed are checked for trademarks, domain name availability.
+You pick a winning name and winner gets paid."
 blurbX:
     heading: How?
     text: "We utilize crowdsourced expert namers to accomplish a task normally solved by an branding agency at a more affordable budget.
 KEYSOME helps clients pool suggestions for a creative name for their startup, business, product, or website."